jonesor/mpmsim/README.md

 #> [4,]  0.0 0.0000000 0.3333333 0.45
 ```

-### Using functional forms for mortality and fertility
+### Using functional forms for mortality and reproduction

 Users can generate Leslie matrices with particular functional forms of
 mortality by first making a data frame of a simplified life table that